DethAriel/ng-recaptcha/README.md

 They are all pretty well described either in the [reCAPTCHA docs](https://developers.google.com/recaptcha/docs/display), or in the [invisible reCAPTCHA docs](https://developers.google.com/recaptcha/docs/invisible), so I won't duplicate it here.

+Besides specifying these options on the component itself, you can provide a global `<re-captcha>` configuration - see [Configuring the component globally](#example-global-config) section below.

 ### <a name="api-events"></a>Events

 * `resolved(response: string)`.
 Occurs when the captcha resolution value changed.